Apsalar/ap_pgutils/README.md

 The result is an Argon2 hash in extended crypt format, as a PostgreSQL TEXT value.

+The function `argon2_verify` verifies a password against an Argon2 hash.

+It takes 2 required arguments:
+- `encoded` (text): the encoded Argon2 hash as output by `argon2`
+- `password` (text): the password to verify

+The result is `TRUE` if the password matches the hash, `FALSE` if the password does not match, and possibly an exception if other situations occur, like malformed hashes.

 ### Two-factor authentication

 The function `totp_verify` implements the [Time-based One-Time Password}